clovisbernard/s4clovis-repo/README.md

 # s4clovis-repo
-This is my first repositoty
+This is my first repo
 to learn github